plotly/Kaleido/src/py/README.md

 ### PageGenerators

-The `page_generator` argument takes a `kaleido.PageGenerator()` to customize versions.
+The `page_generator` argument takes a `kaleido.PageGenerator()` to customize which versions of plotly.js, MathJax, and other scripts are used when generating an image.
-Normally, kaleido looks for an installed copy of plotly and uses that version.
-You can pass `kaleido.PageGenerator(force_cdn=True)` to force use of a CDN version of plotly (the default if plotly is not installed).
+If plotly is installed, kaleido defaults to the version of plotly.js contained in that package.
+You can pass `kaleido.PageGenerator(force_cdn=True)` to force use of a CDN version of plotly (which is the default behavior if plotly is not installed).

 ```python
 my_page = kaleido.PageGenerator(